8pointers/angular-workshop-exercises/projects/ex02-component/README.md

 ## Exercise 1

+Implement a component that shows the current time when page is rendered (i.e. it doesn't have to update automatically).

+## Exercise 2

-Implement and wire a component that displays a random message of the day (from a predefined list of messages)
+Implement a component that displays a random message of the day (from a predefined list of messages):

 ```javascript
 const messages = [